If you’ve been anxious, stressed, or overwhelmed lately, therapy can be a real lifesaver for you.

 When I do that, I tend to get amazed by how much self-encouragement I can actually find in myself, without the need to talk to anyone or go to a therapy session.

 When writing in a diary, make sure to keep positive self-talk and support yourself.

 You already have enough to deal with, so there is absolutely no need to be negative about yourself.

 4. Work on your mindset

 Last but not least, using a journal for therapy can help you to build a positive mindset and resilience.

 A perfect way to do that is by practicing daily gratitude and positivity exercises.

 Both of them can help you to shift your focus from what’s going wrong to what’s going right – and it can be a pretty powerful secret to staying strong in hard times!

 You can read more about gratitude, positivity, and resilience in guides:

-That’s it!
-I hope you found at least a few ideas on how to start journaling for therapy at home.
+I hope you found at least a few ideas on how to start your own journal for therapy and achieve relief, self-support, or a change in your mindset with a piece of paper and a pen.